Miss Nebraska

 The Miss Nebraska competition is the pageant that selects the representative for the state of Nebraska in the Miss America pageant.

-Steffany Lien of Lincoln was crowned Miss Nebraska 2022 on June 11, 2022 at North Platte HS Performing Arts Center in North Platte.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was a Non-finalist Talent winner.
+Raechel Warren was crowned Miss Nebraska 2024 on June 8, 2024 at North Platte HS Performing Arts Center in North Platte.
+She will compete for the title of Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Nebraska titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.